KindXiaoming/pykan/README.md

 ```

 ## Contact
-If you have any questions, please contact  mohammed\_ghaith.altarabichi@hh.se
+If you have any questions, please contact:
+Mohammed Ghaith Altarabichi \\
+Center for Applied Intelligent Systems Research
+Halmstad University, Sweden
+mohammed_ghaith.altarabichi@hh.se